You can now download raw data on annual catch and effort for Commonwealth fisheries from AFMA catch disposal records and AFMA daily fishing logbooks.

 AFMA regularly reports interactions with protected species in AFMA managed fisheries to the Department of the Environment on behalf of Commonwealth fishers.
 These reports are compiled from fishers’ daily fishing logbooks and are published on our website.

-- ABARES fishery status reports generally report catch data by fishing season whereas the raw data (at data.gov.au) is by calendar year.
+- ABARES fishery status reports generally report catch and effort data by fishing season whereas the raw data (at data.gov.au) is by calendar year.

 - Catches may be based on the date fish were removed from the ocean or may be based on the date fish were landed at port.